Here are the answers to some of the questions about Limmud Festival that people have been asking, and more info on how you can get involved.

-Participant care is always central to our events – please complete the “medical, access, or other requirements” section of the application form and the Festival team will endeavour to accommodate your needs.
+Participant care is always central to our events – please complete the “medical, access, or other requirements” section of the registration form and the Festival team will endeavor to accommodate your needs.
 Participants with additional needs will also be contacted before Festival to ensure their needs are met.
-If you have any further questions, please contact our Limmud Office by clicking here to email firstname.lastname@example.org.
+If you have any further questions, please contact our Limmud Office by clicking here to email email@example.com.

 I’m coming with my children, what about my family’s needs?

 Every year at Festival, families make up a vital part of the event.
 Children are the future of Limmud and we love seeing them around the site.
-This year will be different to previous years as everyone, families included, will be staying under one roof in the main venue.
-Click here to visit our families page to find out more about bringing your children to Limmud Festival 2019.
+This year, as with Festival 2022, families

 What will Shabbat at Festival be like?